docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

     If you want to see an environment variable (like `RSPAMD_DNS_SERVERS`) to support custom DNS servers for Rspamd being added to DMS, please raise a feature request issue.

+!!! warning

+    Rspamd heavily relies on a functioning DNS.
+In case your DNS does not work, you will encounter issues in the form of

+    1. e-mails being marked as spam when they actually are not spam;
+    2. e-mails being rejected because Rspamd is confident that the e-mails are spam, when they actually are not spam.

+    An example here are the SPF, DKIM and DMARC checks, all of which are based on DNS records.
+These checks have a symbol for DNS temporary errors, with a non-zero weight - i.e., they will increase the spam score of the e-mail.
+This is undesirable, especially because mechanisms like SPF, DKIM and DMARC are frequently used to avoid spam.

 !!! danger

     While we do not provide values for custom DNS servers by default, we set `soft_reject_on_timeout = true;` by default.
 This setting will cause a soft reject if a task (presumably a DNS request) timeout takes place.